-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Standards and Procedures for Audits of California K-12 Local Educational Agencies 2011-2012, issued by the California Education Audit Appeals Panel as regulations.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+Our responsibility is to express an opinion on these financial statements based on our audits.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Standards and Procedures for Audits of California K-12 Local Education Agencies 2012-2013, issued by the California Education Audit Appeals Panel as regulations.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.